In this Blogpost, we will talk about the Long Term and Short Term Sources of Finance which includes-

 Conclusion of the Long-term and Short-Term Sources of Finance

 On the Other side, Long-Term Sources of Finance helps in providing the fixed capital for the investment in the fixed assets.
-Organization should take the mixture of both these sources of finance.
+The organization should make the balance of both these sources for smooth operations of the business.